 How long does it take for vitamin B12 supplements to work?

 Every person reacts differently to vitamin B12 supplementation.
 Older persons may need vitamin B12 injections, in order, to increase their vitamin B12 blood levels.
 It takes about 72 hours for vitamin B12 injections to work.

 What is the best time to take vitamin B12?

 As vitamin B12 is a water-soluble vitamin, it’s dissolved in water.
 The best time to take vitamin B12 supplements is in the morning before eating breakfast or before a meal on an empty stomach.

 Is it OK to take vitamin B12 at night?

 The best time to take vitamin B12 is in the morning with an empty stomach.
-You better avoid taking vitamin B12 supplements at night, as they may affect sleep quality or even cause insomnia.
-Prefer eating foods high in melatonin, in order, to sleep better at night, as melatonin is a hormone that regulates sleep.
+You better avoid taking vitamin B12 supplements at night, as high doses of vitamin B12 may affect sleep quality.
+You should eat foods high in melatonin, in order, to sleep better at night, as melatonin is a hormone that regulates sleep.